keu/docs/learn/airflow-fivetran.md

 6. Click **SAVE & TEST**.
 After your connection has been tested click **CONTINUE**.

 7. Click on **Start Sync** to start your initial sync.
-This will extract metadata about your GitHub repository and load it into your destination.
-Once the initial sync is completed and your Fivetran job is active, you can set the sync frequencies under the **Setup** tab.
+This initial synchronization will load all historic metadata from your GitHub repository and has to be completed in Fivetran for the sync job to become active.
+Once Fivetran job is active, you can set the sync frequency under the **Setup** tab or kick-off the sync job via the Fivetran API with Airflow.

     ![Initial sync completed](/img/guides/complete_initial_sync.png)